famoser/pdf-generator/ARCHITECTURE.md

 The frontend currently has the following rough architecture:

-- *Content* for the ready-to-print content; such as rectangles, image placements or text.
-Content is already dimensioned (e.g. real width, height are known).
+- *Layout* for defining the layout of the content; such as blocks, flows, grids, tables or text.
+- *LayoutEngine* which resolves the layout definition to something printable (the Content).
-- *Layout* for defining the layout of the content; such as blocks, flows, grids or tables.
+- *Content* for the ready-to-print content; such as rectangles, image placements or dimensioned text.
 - *Resource* for resources necessary to print the content, such as images or fonts.
-- *LayoutEngine* which resolves the layout definition to something printable.

 The *LayoutEngine* itself is composed out of the following steps: